 While all of these subjects are still assessed, some of the tests have changed, some have not changed.

-State assessments in 2016-17 will be administered during a three-week window between April 17 and May 5, 2017.
-The first subpart of the ELA assessment, which includes the writing prompt, will be administered during the first week of the assessment window.
-For high school fall block, there will also be an assessment window from November 28 through December 16, 2016.
+State assessments in 2021-22 will be administered during a three-week window between April 18 and May 6, 2022.
+The first subpart of the ELA assessment, which includes the writing prompt, will be administered during the first week of the assessment window because it is scored by hand.
+For high school fall block, there will also be an assessment window from November 29 through December 16, 2021.

 Students in kindergarten and first grade do not take traditional, standardized state assessments.

-Students with the most significant cognitive disabilities (about one percent of the student population) will take the MSAA for ELA and mathematics, and the TCAP Alternative Assessment for social studies and science.
+Students with the most significant cognitive disabilities (about one percent of the student population) will take the MSAA for ELA and mathematics, and the TCAP Alternative Assessment for the science field tests.
+There is no social studies assessment this year.

 Some middle school students will take End of Course (EOC) assessments if they are enrolled in high school courses (see list below).